Richard Rogers (serial killer): 1988 assault

 On July 11, 1988, Rogers allegedly invited a man he met from a bar in Manhattan to his Staten Island apartment.
 After driving the man to his apartment, Rogers asked him if he wanted something to drink.
 The man asked for a diet soda, but Rogers brought him orange juice.
 After drinking it, the man said he fell unconscious.
-Hours later, the man woke up, his hands and ankles bound to Rogers bed with hospital ID bracelets.
+Hours later, the man woke up, his hands and ankles bound to Rogers's bed with hospital ID bracelets.
 As he lay naked on his back, Rogers injected a needle into the man, causing him to lose consciousness again.
 A few hours later, Rogers dressed the still unconscious man and carried him out of the apartment building.

 When the man woke up again, he called his friend, who drove him to the local police precinct.
 After reporting the assault, he went to Roosevelt hospital, where doctors ran several tests on him.
 They noted the bruises on a vein of his hand.
 He also took a rape kit, which came back as negative.
 Rogers was arrested for the crime in August of that year, but acquitted in a nonjury trial in December 1988.